kryptoleaf90/student-management-system-cpp/README.md

-Student Management System (C++)
-A simple console-based Student Management System built using C++.
+Hi! this is my very first project — a simple console-based Student Management System.
+I'm just getting started with programming and learning how to build useful tools step by step.
-This project allows users to add, view, search, update, and delete student records efficiently through a text-based interface.
+This project is a basic attempt to manage student records through a text-based interface.
+It’s not perfect yet, but I’m excited to keep improving it as I learn more.

-➤Features:
+ Features so far:
 - Add new student records
 - Display all student records
 - Search for a student by roll number
 - Update existing student details
 - Delete student records
-- Menu-driven interface for easy navigation
+- Menu-driven interface for easier navigation